How to Study in Nursing School: 11 Tips for Success

 7. Ask Questions

-One of the most important nursing program study tips is to ask questions.
-Don’t hesitate to ask about any concepts you don’t understand.
-Whether it’s emailing your instructor or comparing notes with those in your cohort, make sure all your questions get answered.
-Engage in discussions when possible.
+One of the most essential nursing school study tips is to ask questions.
+Don’t hesitate to ask about concepts you don’t understand and engage in discussions when possible.
+Whether emailing your instructor or comparing notes with your cohort, make sure all your questions are answered.

-It’s important to ask your questions early, during online classes, labs, and clinicals.
-The nursing curriculum builds on itself, so asking questions as soon as they come up will help you be proactive and stay on track with the material.
+Ask your questions early during online classes, labs, and clinicals.
+The nursing curriculum builds on itself, so asking questions as soon as they arise will help you remain proactive and stay on track with the material.

 8. Organize, Organize, Organize

-Keep your materials like assignments, notes, study materials, and graded exams in a room or space that is solely reserved for school.
-To save time, keep materials in order by date and label them with the corresponding lesson or chapter.
-Separate materials into folders or files, and categorize the contents in an order that makes sense to you.
-Also, keep your clinical supplies such as your stethoscope and penlight together in a bag or box so you don’t misplace or damage them.
+Keep materials in order by date and label them with the corresponding lesson or chapter to save time.
+You could also separate materials into folders or files and categorize the contents in an order that makes sense to you.
+Also, keep your clinical supplies, such as your stethoscope and penlight, in a bag or box so you don’t misplace or damage them.

 9. Avoid Distractions

-When it comes to completing assignments or studying for an exam, the right environment can make all the difference.
-For example, studying on the couch in your living room with the TV on or in your bed where the pillows are calling your name are NOT productive studying environments.
-Choose somewhere relatively quiet, preferably outside of the home, for really important study sessions, so you can devote all your attention to the lessons.
-Small coffee shops, libraries, book stores, quiet restaurants, and the outdoors can offer great study spaces.
+Choose somewhere relatively quiet, preferably outside of the home, for critical study sessions so that you can devote all your attention to the lessons.
+Small coffee shops, libraries, bookstores, quiet restaurants, and the outdoors can offer great study spaces.

 When working at home, avoid distractions (i.e., don’t sit at the kitchen table if it puts you in view of a sink full of dirty dishes).
-Choose a room that’s comfortable to you with minimal distractions.
-When it comes to posture, sit straight up straight when reading or studying to help you stay engaged and avoid back pain.
+Choose a comfortable room with minimal distractions.
+Sitting up straight when reading or studying may also help improve engagement and avoid back pain.

 10. Take Study Breaks

-A key contributor to your success during accelerated nursing school is focus.
+Focus is a key to success in accelerated nursing school.
 You’ll need to study hard for 16 months.
-There will be many long days of studying, and you’ll be best able to handle these intense times if you take breaks.
+There will be many long days of studying, and taking regular breaks is the best way to handle these intense sessions.

 11. Live a Balanced Life

-While studying will be your main focus during an accelerated BSN program, one of the study tips for nursing school that is often overlooked is remembering to prioritize your wellness.
-When you are physically, mentally, and emotionally well, you will do better in nursing school.
-Being healthy in all aspects of your life will reduce stress and help you remain in a learning frame of mind.
+While studying is your main focus during an accelerated BSN program, one nursing school study tip often overlooked is remembering to prioritize your wellness.
+You will perform better in nursing school when you are physically, mentally, and emotionally well.
+Being healthy in all aspects of your life reduces stress and helps you remain in a learning frame of mind.

 A few things you can do to promote a balanced life include:

-• Exercise: Regular exercise does wonders for your health and mental state.
+- Exercise: Regular exercise does wonders for your health and mental state.
 Schedule time to exercise a few times each week.
-If you can exercise outdoors, that’s even better, as getting time in the sunshine will give you much-needed vitamin D.
+If you can exercise outdoors, that’s even better, as time in the sunshine will give you much-needed vitamin D.

-• See your provider: During school, make time to visit your regular providers: primary care physician, dentist, mental health therapist, etc. Your health comes first.
+- See your provider: During school, visit your regular providers: primary care physician, dentist, mental health therapist, etc. Your health comes first.

 Get Started with Nursing at Northeastern

-Now that you know these nursing school study tips, it’s time to take steps to start your degree.
-If you haven’t applied yet, the ABSN program at Northeastern will give you a high-quality education in as few as 16 months.
-We offer three start dates per year — in January, May, and September — at our locations near Boston, MA, and in Charlotte, NC.
+Now that you know how to study in nursing school, it’s time to take steps toward your degree.
+The ABSN program at Northeastern offers a high-quality education in as few as 16 months.
+We offer three start dates per year — in January, May, and September — at our locations near Boston, MA and in Charlotte, NC.
 If you have at least 62 non-nursing college credits or a non-nursing bachelor’s degree, you may be eligible to apply to the ABSN program.

-To learn more about how to earn your BSN at Northeastern, fill out our online form to get in touch with our admissions counselors.
-It’s time to make the move and start your new nursing career!
+To learn more about how to earn your BSN at Northeastern, fill out our online form to contact our admissions counselors.
+It’s time to make the move and start your new nursing career.